-In our Peru Operations at PetroTal, the contracts we establish with third parties include specific human rights clauses.
-These are grounded in the United Nations Guiding Principles on Business and Human Rights, the United Nations Global Compact, and the International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work.
+In our Peru Operations at PetroTal, we are progressively incorporating human rights clauses into third-party contracts, as part of a phased approach applied to new contractual agreements.
+These are grounded in the United Nations Guiding Principles on Business and Human Rights, the United Nations Global Compact, and the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work.
 These clauses mandate that contractors adhere to relevant modern anti-slavery legislation and report any actions or behaviors related to acts of slavery to the company.
 Likewise, our agreements with security service providers incorporate clauses dedicated to the protection and advancement of the Voluntary Principles on Security and Human Rights.

 The policy and procedures previously mentioned are developed in accordance with international standards, including the United Nations Guiding Principles on Business and Human Rights, the OECD Due Diligence Guidance for Responsible Business Conduct, and the Human Rights Due Diligence Guidance.
 Furthermore, we utilize a Human Rights and Voluntary Principles evaluation matrix for our security contractors, which mandates that they implement a Training Plan encompassing instruction on the use of force in line with national standards.
 These practices are currently in effect within our Peruvian Operations.
-In our daily operations, we incorporate respect for human rights throughout the value chain, which is why we promote the elimination of forced labour, child labour, and discrimination.
+In our daily operations, we incorporate respect for human rights throughout the value chain, which is why we promote the elimination of Forced Labour, Child Labour, and discrimination.
 We present the Human Rights Policy to suppliers so that they are aligned with the company's actions.
 In upcoming reporting periods, we aim to standardize these practices across PetroTal Corp and its subsidiaries.